g0dspeak/keno/README.md

 # README #

-Keno Lottery simulation, Providing useful interface counting the chances for the hypothetical win.
+Keno Lottery simulation.
+Provides useful interface counting the chances for the hypothetical win.

 ### What is this repository for? ###